Antetokounmpo's injury makes Bucks' title quest much tougher

 Their championship hopes now may depend on how well those other guys can perform without him.

-Antetokounmpo is doubtful for Thursday's Game 5 of the Eastern Conference finals after an MRI showed he hyperextended his left knee in the Bucks' 110-88 Game 4 loss to the Atlanta Hawks.
+Antetokounmpo is doubtful Thursday night for Game 5 of the Eastern Conference finals after an MRI showed he hyperextended his left knee in the Bucks' 110-88 Game 4 loss to the Atlanta Hawks.

 “Giannis is going to do everything he can to be available,” Bucks coach Mike Budenholzer said Wednesday.
 “We’re going to put his health and safety first and together make good decisions.”